 Important: We recommend taking a backup or snapshot of your VM prior to changing any system configurations or installing or upgrading any software, including CloudShark.
 Rolling back to a snapshot is the only supported “undo” mechanism.

 .run installer and temporary license from the email to your system.
 The installer is a “makeself” binary that unpacks itself and executes a script.
-The following options are available:

 The installer creates a local repository on your disk and installs CloudShark as RPM packages via

 yum.
 All the necessary dependencies are included and no internet access is required.

 Run the Installer